teclone/r-server/README.md

 ## About Project Maintainers

-This project is maintained by [harrison ifeanyichukwu](mailto:harrisonifeanyichukwu@gmail.com), a young, passionate full stack web developer, an [MDN](https://developer.mozilla.org/en-US/profiles/harrison-feanyichukwu) documentator, maintainer of w3c [xml-serializer](https://www.npmjs.com/package/@harrison-ifeanyichukwu/xml-serializer) project, node.js [Rollup-All](https://www.npmjs.com/package/r-server) plugin and other amazing projects.
+This project is maintained by **Harrison Ifeanyichukwu**, a young, passionate full stack web developer, an [MDN](https://developer.mozilla.org/en-US/profiles/harrison-feanyichukwu) documentator, maintainer of w3c [xml-serializer](https://www.npmjs.com/package/@harrison-ifeanyichukwu/xml-serializer) project, node.js [Rollup-All](https://www.npmjs.com/package/r-server) plugin and other amazing projects.

 He is available for hire, ready to work on amazing `PHP`, (Symphony, Drupal, Laravel), `Node.js`, `React`, `JavaScript`, `HTML5`, `CSS` and database projects.
 Looks forward to hearing from you soon!!!